S-Houston/digitised-pid-mlops/README.md

 The trained YOLOv5 model achieves **high precision and recall for frequently occurring components** such as Ball Valves, Field Instruments, and Platform Control Systems, demonstrating the feasibility of automated P&ID digitisation.
 Rare components such as certain regulators remain challenging due to limited training examples.

-This work was completed as part of my role at **CNOOC International** and served as a **proof-of-concept** for digitising several hundred diagrams across multiple assets.
+This work served as a **proof-of-concept** for digitising several hundred diagrams across multiple assets.

 ---